MayaPosch/NymphCast/README.md

 * Windows Embedded

 The server relies on the FFmpeg library, which is supported on a wide variety of platforms, with Linux, MacOS and Windows being the primary platforms.

-## Releases ##

-NymphCast is currently in Alpha stage, with experimental releases being made available on Github (see the '[releases](https://github.com/MayaPosch/NymphCast/releases "Releases")' section).

 ## Building ##